Sironia, Texas: Book Four: Lipscomb Hill

 After Nelia's return to Sironia.
 Tam learns of yet another Rogan plot.
 The next time Charles goes up to Leah's room, Rogan’s men will catch him in the act.
 Tam talks with Leah, telling her about the plot.
 Tam responds to a panicked call from Callie Rasczik.
 When he picks her up, Callie has him drive her near the skating rink.
-She was walking this way when she was attacked by a man who forced himself on her.
+She was walking this way when she was attacked by a man who raped her.
 Knowing her reputation in town, she called Tam.
 They find the assailant’s hat and take it to Constable Gates.
 With Callie’s description, and initials in the hat that look like "B.J.", Gates guesses the attacker was Booger Jackson.
 More women come forward; one of them claims the attacker had a belt buckle with an initial on it that might have been a “J”.

 Jared comes to Tam with a plot to counter Rogan, conceived by Della.
 Certain that Ruth is the one tipping off Rogan’s men, they’ll make it look like Charles is going up to Leah’s room; when Rogan’s goons bust into the room, Jared will drop down the vines outside the window, giving Tam a chance to take photographs from cover.
 Thus, they will have proof it was Jared with Leah, and Rogan’s men will be guilty of breaking and entering.
 On the night when the plan is to go down, Della calls the “tip” in herself, imitating Ruth.
 Tam sees a man sneaking into the house, assuming it’s Jared.
 Rogan’s men show up and enter the house.
 Tam watches as a man climbs out the window.
 Tam snaps a photo and in the glare of the camera flash sees that it’s Splice.
 Tam hides the film in the hayloft and climbs out the back, circling around to come to the front of the house.
 Tam tells the men they’ve broken the law and the photographic evidence is safe.
 Tam explains that the film will only be used if Rogan continues using dirty tricks.

 Caleb writes a letter to a homesick Lottie, filling her in on town gossip.
 He tells of the trick played on Splice with Leah, including a fact Splice doesn’t know: Tam’s picture didn’t come out, and would’ve been useless.
 Rogan is now concentrating on local politics.
 Caleb talks about Nelia, who rejected a proposal from Skine.